niltwill/capcom-mods/fsb5-generator/README.md

 ## Generate .resource files

-Put all your .ogg audio files into the `Input` directory then run the `01generate-ogg-fsb-resource.bat` (for OGG audio files) or `01generate-wav-fsb-resource.bat` (for WAV audio files) script.
+Put all your audio files into the `Input` directory then run the `01generate-ogg-fsb-resource.bat` (for OGG audio files) or `01generate-wav-fsb-resource.bat` (for WAV audio files) script.
 Before execution, you should take a look inside the batch file and change the Unity Editor's version (folder) for what the game used (if possible).
 The generated ".resource" file should be the same as if you'd do it from Unity, byte to byte equivalent.

 At first, I tried to use the [FMOD Studio API](https://www.fmod.com/download) which includes `fsbankcl.exe` to generate FSB5 files from the command-line.
 Then I quickly realized that that's not going to work, as the file size was notably different from what Unity generated (due to compression and possibly other tweaks).
 You must use what's bundled with the Unity editor.
 To do this, you can simply install Unity, then remove/uninstall it after you get the `FSBTool`, which is located at: `<path to Unity folder>\Editor\Data\Tools\FSBTool\x64\`